TJStar/AvayaEngage2020/avaya/deploy-cm-ova-new.md

 Inside ansible_host file add the following lines:
 ```
-[abccm]
-1.1.1.7

-[abccm:vars]
-ansible_port=22
-ansible_connection=ssh
-ansible_ssh_common_args='-o StrictHostKeyChecking=no UserKnownHostsFile=/dev/null'
+[vcenter]
+1.1.1.50

 ```
-Where 1.1.1.7 is replaced with your specific Windows host IP.
+Where 1.1.1.50 is replaced with your specific vcenter host IP.

-Verify the Linux server responds to Ansible commands.
-`ansible windows -i ansible_host -m ping -u cust -k`

-**Note:** The command above uses the flags -u to set the user, cust in this case, and -k to prompt for the password.

 For testing purposes it is highly advisable to setup a separate user login with the proper permissions to run commands in VMware

 Run the following to execute

-`ansible-playbook -e targets=abccm -i ansible_host -u cust  -k release.yml`
+`ansible-playbook release.yml -i ansible_host -e "vmware_user=tjohnson@vsphere.local" -e "target=vcenter"  -e "target_esxi=1.1.1.51" `

-**Note:** The an error maybe experienced when the task check SNMP community string is ran because the SNMP community string public may not be defined.
+**Note:** The command above uses the flags -e to set the vcenter user (vmware_user) which is tjohnson@vsphere.local.
+The  target_esxi for the ESXi IP address, and target field is the vcenter IP or name defined in the inventory file.

 ### Output expected:
 A deployed CM Simplex OVA :)